semgrep/docs/docs/intro/creating.rst

   Analyzer name [example]: minifinder
   Author name [Jav A. Script]:
   Author email [hello@example.com]:
-  Run on (constant, commit, git) [commit]:
-  Output type (filesystem, json, both) [json]:
+  Will your analyzer produce:
+  - output for a particular `git` repository
+  - output for a particular git `commit` in a repo
+  - the same `constant` output regardless of commit or repo? (git, commit, constant) [commit]:
+  Does your analyzer output
+  - a single schema-compliant JSON file
+  - a full filesystem output? (json, filesystem) [json]:
-  ✅ done.
+  ✅ Done!
 Your analyzer can be found in the minifinder directory

 Check it out by changing to the new folder: